openego/eTraGo/doc/howToUse.rst

 defined 'args' dictionary to start the desired calculation.

-To improve the performance of the optimization of the selected solver, you might want to use solver options.
+To improve the performance of the optimization of the selected solver, you might want to use solver options (part of 'args').
 For gurobi the most used ones are described
 `here <https://github.com/openego/eTraGo/issues/213>`_.

+Moreover, if you want to change parameters apart from the options which are provided by the 'args' you can change the default values of the arguments used in the functions which are executed in the 'appl.py'.
+Lastly, for more specific or extensive changes you are highly invited to write code and add new functionalities.

 Afterwards a PyPSA network will contain all results.
 You can use several plotting functions from the :meth:`etrago.tools.plot` in order